In this article...

 If the other parent signs the notice, the parent seeking relocation can move with the child without court approval.
 In either case, the notice must be filed with the clerk of the court with jurisdiction of the case involving the child.

 If the parent seeking to relocate fails to comply with the above notice requirements, the court may consider the failure to do so as a factor in determining whether the parent’s relocation is in good faith.
 This means that failure to comply with the notice may lead to the court denying permission for the move and making the parent seeking relocation liable for the other parent’s court costs and attorney fees related to the failure to comply with the notice.
+In some cases, this can be considered parental kidnapping.

 If court approval is required based on the distance of the move (as discussed above) and the other parent fails to sign the notice or otherwise agree to the move, the parent seeking to move with the child must file a petition seeking permission to relocate with the court.